| |

 circumstances in 1593.

-also for holding "the most heathenish and blasphemous opinions".
+holding "the most heathenish and blasphemous opinions".

 In fact, he was beheaded instead.
 Alexander Agnew of Dumfries